Parent Education and Training

 A child’s first teacher is their parent.
 Parent engagement in schools maximize academic achievement and success for students.
-Each year, federal Title 1, needs-based monies are administered to the states and districts through the Every Student Succeeds Act (ESSA).
+Each year, federal Title 1 monies are given to school districts across the country.
 Parent education and training is mandated by the Act, and the goal of PACplus is to help connect parents, educators, and vendors in order to make it easy to use these funds effectively and efficiently.

 The Parent Involvement Policy